fru-io/docs/freshdesk/README.md

-# DDEV Docs
+# Fru Docs

-A documentation repository for user docs on support.ddev.com and dash.ddev.com
+A documentation repository for user docs on support.Fru.io and dash.Fru.io

 ## Document Hierarchy
 ### Organization of Docs Source